Chris56974/Pethreon/README.md

 Currency:     ETH
 ```

 You should then be able to run these commands and get started.
+If you need another account to test out the pledge feature, open up your metamask wallet and make the pledge to your other metamask accounts (they should also have 1000 ether).

 ```bash
 yarn                      # install backend dependencies (or npm install)